 Archie confronts Reggie and The Dark Circle to tell them they’re disbanded, but Reggie, clearly now in charge, tells Archie that Hiram Lodge is paying the Bulldogs to take action.

 Looking to prove whether or not her father is the Black Hood, Betty and Cheryl break into the “share-BnB” where Hal stayed when Alice kicked him out.
 There, they find the Nancy Drew book the Black Hood used to write the cypher for Betty earlier this season.

 At the long awaited mayoral debate, Hermione uses Archie’s forming of the Dark Circle against Fred.
 Just then, the Black Hood opens gunfire at the debate.
 Betty huddles with her dad, which means he's either not the Black Hood, or he has an accomplice?

 After the attack, Hiram offers Archie up for a ride with the Sheriff since Archie has seen the Black Hood.
 Archie declines, preferring to stay with his Dad.
 There is something unspoken between Hiram and Archie.
-Hopefully, this is Archie's exit from the organized crime world.
+Hopefully, this is Archie's exit from the organised crime world.

 Hiram later sits with Reggie and not so subtly plants a seed that the Dark Circle, now controlled by the latter, should take justice into their own hands when Fangs is released.

 Jughead calls Archie to tell him Fangs is getting out, and the town is in an uproar.
 After an awkward Serpent unity moment inside the police station, they walk out into the horde of angry townspeople.

 That’s when Archie spots Reggie with a gun.
 Archie runs to stop him, they struggle, and Fangs ultimately gets shot.
 It’s unclear who’s pulled the trigger, but, like the song crooning in the background, this feels like “the beginning of the end.”